 Given this context, it should not be a surprise that Oracle has made another acquisition.
-Just two weeks ago, Oracle announced that it has entered into a definite agreement to acquire NetSuite, a software-as-a-service (“SaaS”) company well known for its business operations and customer relationship cloud offerings.
-This acquisition, however, is surprising for a number of reason.
+Just two weeks ago, Oracle announced that it has entered into a definitive agreement to acquire NetSuite, a software-as-a-service (“SaaS”) company well known for its business operations and customer relationship cloud offerings.
+This acquisition, however, is surprising for a number of reasons.

 On average, Oracle paid 5.4x its targets’ revenue.
 The only other times that Oracle paid around 9x was for companies that were 10-20% of the size of NetSuite.
 The fact that Oracle’s biggest acquisition ever also is its most expensive one is definitely noteworthy, if not shocking.

 |Jan-16-2008||BEA Systems Inc.||$8,352.27||4.5x|